emmettna/emmettna.github.io/docs/scala/tuple-type-alias-and-case-class.md

 }
 ```

+But sealed trait must be declared in one file. it's a hard job when it makes cycle inside the file.
+In cycle, compiler takes long time to find the implicits.
+So I don't recommed to make mulitiple depth of ADT.

+## Conclusion

 So the reason why I ask myself what to use is, not because I don't know which is the best way.
-It's more like can't I compromise this time ?
-I'm just not in a mood to write much code today.

-Again, I hope you ask yourself question as I do.
-At the same time, same answer as I get too.
-Believe me future you will appreciate much.
+But because how much time do I have or how much resource do I have.